swhitefi/Comparative_Genomics/day1_afternoon/README.md

 Now lets filter these variants based on their quality using GATK.

+There are various tools that can you can try for variant filteration such as vcftools, GATK,
 ```
 java -jar /scratch/micro612w16_fluxod/shared/bin/GenomeAnalysisTK-3.3-0/GenomeAnalysisTK.jar -T VariantFiltration -R
 /path-to-reference/KPNIH1.fasta -o Rush_KPC_266__filter_gatk.vcf --variant Rush_KPC_266__aln_mpileup_raw.vcf --filterExpression "FQ < 0.025 && MQ > 50 && QUAL > 100 && DP > 15" --filterName pass_filter